Leon-Focker/MidiInterpolator/README.md

 # MidiInterpolator

-MidiInterpolator is a MIDI event processing plugin that can interpolate between Notes of two Midi Channels.
+MidiInterpolator is a MIDI event processing plugin that can interpolate between the Pitch and Velocity of Notes between two Midi Channels.

 ## Building